JamesBuhanan/Songify/README.md

 `:common:*` - Probably shouldn't exist in this architecture.
 `:*:*:shared-test` - Shared stuff for `test` and `androidTest` to both depend on

-Rule 1: Feature modules cannot depend on other feature modules
-Exceptions:

-- :feature:foo:internal -> feature:bar:public
-- :feature:foo:app -> :feature:foo:internal

-Rule 2: Library modules cannot depend on feature modules
-Exceptions:

-- :library:bottom-navigation:public -> :feature:*

-Rule 3: Public library modules cannot depend on internal library modules

-Rule 4: :feature:*:app modules are the only modules allowed to depend on :internal modules.

-Any violations of these rules will blow up `graphAssert`.

-Basically anytime we want to jump screens, we should consider making it a new feature module and any
-library modules needed to support it.
+Basically anytime we want to jump screens, we should consider making it a new feature module and any library modules needed to support it.

 ### Circuit

-Circuit was developed by Slack to implement the "Broadway Architecture" from CashApp.
+Circuit was developed by Slack to implement the "Broadway" architecture from CashApp.

 A "Circuit" is comprised of a "Presenter" and a "View".
 A `:feature:foo:internal` module contributes a `FooPresenter` and a `FooView` that are tied to a specific "Screen Key"